-A well-planned solar thermal system should achieve a degree of coverage of 60% or higher with the exclusive support of water heating.
-If the heating system is also to be supported by the solar system, a solar coverage ratio of at least 25% (old building) or 70% (new building) of the total heat requirement (hot water and heating) should be aimed for.
-In the case of unrenovated buildings, it can make sense to prefer insulation measures instead of installing solar collectors for supporting the heating system.
+A well-planned solar thermal system should achieve a degree of coverage of 60 percent or higher with the exclusive support of water heating.
+If the heating system is also to be supported by the solar system, a solar coverage ratio of at least 25 percent (old building) or 70 percent (new building) of the total heat requirement (hot water and heating) should be aimed for.
+In the case of unrenovated buildings, it can make sense to prefer insulation measures to solar thermal heating support.

-For a good acceptance of solar energy, it is also important to build the systems with a high aesthetic quality.
+For a good acceptance of solar energy it is also important to build the systems with a high aesthetic quality.
 This also shows that taking design requirements into account generally does not lead to any noteworthy losses in solar yield.
 In most cases, a nice integration even supports the overall profitability.